California Colleges

 California State University

-The California State University offers instruction to undergraduate and graduate students in the liberal arts and sciences, applied fields, and professions, including teaching.
+California State University offer instruction to undergraduate and graduate students in the liberal arts and sciences, applied fields, and professions, including teaching.
 Nearly 1,500 degree programs in 240 subject areas are offered.
 CSU assigns high priority to California community college transfer students who have completed the first two years of their baccalaureate program, including those applying for impacted programs.

-The California State University has twenty three campuses: Bakersfield, California Maritime Academy, Channel Islands, Chico, Dominguez Hills, Fresno, Fullerton, East Bay (Hayward), Humboldt, Long Beach, Los Angeles, Monterey Bay, Northridge, Pomona, Sacramento, San Bernardino, San Diego, San Francisco, San Jose, San Luis Obispo, San Marcos, Sonoma and Stanislaus.
+California State University has twenty three campuses: Bakersfield, California Maritime Academy, Channel Islands, Chico, Dominguez Hills, Fresno, Fullerton, East Bay (Hayward), Humboldt, Long Beach, Los Angeles, Monterey Bay, Northridge, Pomona, Sacramento, San Bernardino, San Diego, San Francisco, San Jose, San Luis Obispo, San Marcos, Sonoma and Stanislaus.

 University of California

-The University of California offers bachelor’s, master’s and doctoral degree programs in a broad array of subject areas.
+University of California offers bachelor’s, master’s and doctoral degree programs in a broad array of subject areas.
 Almost one third of UC students are transfer students, with nearly all (92%) transferring from a California Community College.

-The University of California has a long-established relationship with Skyline College and has developed several special programs to help community college students with the transfer process.
+University of California has a long-established relationship with Skyline College and has developed several special programs to help community college students with the transfer process.
 The University’s articulation agreements with Skyline College make it possible for prospective transfer students to select appropriate courses.
 The Intersegmental General Education Transfer Curriculum allows prospective transfer students to satisfy the lower division breadth/general education requirements of any UC campus before transferring.

 California Independent Colleges and Universities

-There are more than 300 privately supported (or independent) degree-granting colleges and universities in California.
+There are more than 85 privately supported (or independent) degree-granting colleges and universities in California.
 Independent institutions enroll about one-quarter of all students attending four-year colleges and universities in California.
 The most distinctive feature of California’s accredited independent colleges and universities is their diversity of character, academic emphasis, and programs.